ryanfernald/Stock-Market-Management-System/middle_layer/README.md

-dependencies for main_fetch:
-pip install yfinance
-pip install yfinance pandas requests lxml
-pip install python-dotenv
+to run fetching scripts/functions:
-go to https://finnhub.io get an api key, then slap it in your .env
+pip install -r requirements.txt go to https://finnhub.io get an api key, then slap it in your .env